pyjamabrah/pyjamabrah-community-contributions/sample/index.md

 # Add the title of the Post here
 title: 'Title of the Post'

+# Add short description of the article for SEO optimization
+description: ""

 # replace the "sample/cover.png" with path to a 16:9 image
 # this image will be shown in SEO optimization and when
 # you share the post on social media.